Nukesor/pueue/FAQ.md

 "
 ```

-This can be also be avoided by issuing the command with something like a `-y` flag (if it allows something like this),
+This can be also be avoided by issuing the command with something like a `-y` flag (if the program allows something like this).
-you see that a process waits for input, you can

 ### My Shell Aliases Don't Work:

 This is a known problem.
-Since pueue calls a new shell session without any parameters, existing `.bashrc` won't be read.
+Since Pueue calls a new shell session without any parameters, your `.bashrc` won't be read.

 However, reading `.bashrc` files turns out to be problematic as well.
 Pueue might add a feature for custom shell commands somehwere in the future, but this isn't working for now.

-# What's The Advantage Over Using A Terminal Multiplexer
+## What's The Advantage Over Using A Terminal Multiplexer

 - The ability to queue commands and not start them all at once
 - You can specify how many parallel tasks you want